 Jeep Wrangler Steering Wheel Jerks When Turning

-Most owner reported the steering to jerk and buck when cornering slowly.
+Most owners reported the steering to jerk and buck when cornering slowly.
 Squeaking and knocking sounds can also be heard in severe cases.
 Let’s look at the common symptoms.

 - Jerking when turning